Krippendorf's Tribe: Plot

-Respected anthropologist James Krippendorf and his wife, Jennifer, bring their three children along during their much-enjoyed search in New Guinea for a lost tribe.
+Respected anthropologist James Krippendorf and his wife, Jennifer, bring their three children Shelly, Mickey & Edmund along during their much-enjoyed search in New Guinea for a lost tribe.
 The search fails, despite the family's best efforts.
 After Jennifer's death back in the U.S., Krippendorf falls into academic stagnation, having spent all his foundation grant money raising the children as a single parent.
 Scheduled to lecture at a college and fearful of being charged with misuse of grant funds, Krippendorf concocts an imaginary tribe, the Shelmikedmu, using the names of his children as a basis.
 He later fakes a 16 mm "documentary" film, casting his children as tribe members and superimposing footage of a legitimate New Guinean tribe so as to enhance the illusion.

 Anthropologist Veronica Micelli contacts cable-TV producer Henry Spivey, forcing Krippendorf to continue creating fraudulent footage as Krippendorf's rival Ruth Allen becomes suspicious.
 Because he has described a culture unlike any other, Krippendorf's fraud becomes increasingly famous.
 Krippendorf himself masquerades as a tribal elder, while his two sons, Mickey and Edmund, create and enact increasingly imaginative rituals.
 Only the eldest child, Krippendorf's daughter Shelly, refuses to participate due to her disgust at the dishonesty perpetrated by her father.

 Taking advantage of her curiosity, Krippendorf tricks Veronica into participating in his false documentary.
 When she discovers the truth, she is initially angry, but later helps Krippendorf continue his fraud.
 Ruth travels to New Guinea, discovering no tribe in the location specified by Krippendorf.
 She transmits the news via fax to a colleague, who exposes Krippendorf at a gala.
 Krippendorf's imaginative son, Mickey, improvises a lie, that the Shelmikedmu hide by means of a magical ritual known only to them.

 Unknown to the majority of the characters, Shelly has contacted the New Guineans befriended by her family during the futile search for the lost tribe, urging them to masquerade as the Shelmikedmu in order to disappoint Ruth.
 The ruse succeeds, and the accusation of fraud is abandoned.
 Krippendorf, relieved of his worries, ends his fraud.
 He and Veronica become a couple, and she assumes the role of mother to his children.